 Once I am done fitting a child in a pair of shoes with orthotics, I always take them to the hallway to watch the way they walk and run.I will say that 80% of the time we can see an improvement right away, but in certain cases it takes longer for the child to adjust to the way the shoes and the orthotics feel.

 One common complain children have when they first try a pair of shoes with orthotics is how they feel like their feet are coming out of the shoe every time they take a step.
-This makes sense, since when we FIT an orthotic inside a shoe, the orthotic is eventually raising the child’s feet up, giving him or her the impression that their feet are coming out of the shoe.
+This makes sense, since when we FIT an orthotic inside a shoe, the orthotic is eventually raising the child’s feet up, giving the child the impression that his/her feet are coming out of the shoe.

 In order to prevent this from happening, we must find a pair of shoes that are deep, since that will guarantee that the orthotic will FIT deep down inside the shoe, and your child won’t get the impression that his or her feet are coming out of the shoe.

 A pair of deep shoes will not only allow your child’s feet to sit more comfortably inside the shoe, but it will also prevent the top part of your child’s foot from rubbing against the top part of the shoe.